Emotional judge sentences Kim Potter to two years in killing of Daunte Wright

 For someone with no criminal history, such as Potter, state guidelines for manslaughter range from slightly more than six years to about eight-and-a-half years in prison, with the presumptive sentence being just over seven years.

-Justifying the lesser sentence, Judge Chu said that Potter’s conduct “was significantly less serious than your typical manslaughter case.
+Justifying the lesser sentence, Judge Chu said that Potter’s conduct “was significantly less serious than your typical manslaughter case”.

 “Officer Potter never intended to use her firearm.
 She mistakenly drew her firearm at all times intending to use her Taser,” she said.